threatgrid/redismq/README.md

 ;; a reaper will check the processing queue, and clean up dead events ;; we have it check every 10 seconds
-(queue-reaper 10000 queue)
+(queue-reaper 10 queue)

-;; This starts up a worker that will wait 1 second between events, and ;; will take at most 1 second to process the event.
+;; This starts up a worker that will wait 1 second between events, and ;; will take at most 10 seconds to process the event.
 If the event ;; takes more than one second to process, it will timeout and it will ;; count a sa "failure" for the event.
 (queue-worker queue
   (fn [event]
     (print "Event: " event))
-  :delay 1000
+  :delay 1
-  :timeout 1000))
+  :timeout 10))
 ````

 ## License